 Over the duration of the PhD, you produce an original piece of research of up to 100,000 words.

 Current PhD projects include: ‘Prosody of Language and Music’, ‘Mapping the Musical Rhythms of Autistic Speech’, ‘Arpitan: A Study of An Emerging Linguistic Variety’, ‘It's A Funny Old World: The Construction of Possible Worlds in Jokes and Stand-up Comedy’ and ‘Investigating and Defining Urdu Phonology and its Role and Use in L2 (English) Perception and Production’.

 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in Linguistics at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, through the South East Network for Social Sciences (SeNSS) Doctoral Training Centre, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
+The PhD in Linguistics at Kent can be funded through the South East Network for Social Sciences (SeNSS) Doctoral Training Centre, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
 Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
 For the full list of scholarships available within the School, please see our postgraduate scholarship page.

 In the Research Excellence Framework (REF) 2014, modern languages and linguistics was ranked 3rd for research quality, 3rd for research output and in the top 20 for research intensity, research impact and research power in the UK.

 Our submission was the highest ranked nationally to include modern languages – a testament to our position as the UK’s European university.
 An impressive 100% of our research was judged to be of international quality and the School’s environment was judged to be conducive to supporting the development of world-leading research.

 For details of research clusters, outputs and public engagement see the English Language and Linguistics website.